jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Applied to Concepts from Other Languages

-The following keywords from other languages that prevent or enforce specialization are covered along with how they translate to Encircle:
+The following keywords from other languages that prevent or enforce specialization are covered along with how they translate to Circular:

 - __Protected__
 - __Virtual__